 At the Second Battle of Petersburg on June 18, 1864, a gunshot wound to his leg and groin incapacitated Chamberlain.
 The injury was one of six wounds that he received during the war.
 Expecting Chamberlain to die from his wound, Lieutenant General Ulysses S. Grant gave him a battlefield promotion to brigadier-general the next day.
 Despite his grave prognosis, Chamberlain recovered and returned to the line in November.

 Chamberlain received wounds again, in the arm and chest, at the Battle of Lewis’s Farm, on March 29, 1865.
-The courage and leadership he displayed during the battle prompted President Lincoln to brevet Chamberlain to the rank of major general.
+The courage and leadership he displayed during the battle prompted U.S. President Abraham Lincoln to brevet Chamberlain to the rank of major general.

 Surrender at Appomattox Court House